MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 $version = Invoke-RestMethod -Uri ($ws + "/version/Worldwide?clientRequestId=" + $clientRequestId)
 if ($version.latest -gt $lastVersion) {
     Write-Host "New version of Office 365 worldwide commercial service instance endpoints detected"

-    # write the new version number to the data file
+    # write the new version number to the version file
     @($clientRequestId, $version.latest) | Out-File $versionpath
     # invoke endpoints method to get the new data
     $endpointSets = Invoke-RestMethod -Uri ($ws + "/endpoints/Worldwide?clientRequestId=" + $clientRequestId)
     # filter results for Allow and Optimize endpoints, and transform these into custom objects with port and category
+    # URL results
     $flatUrls = $endpointSets | ForEach-Object {
         $endpointSet = $_
         $urls = $(if ($endpointSet.urls.Count -gt 0) { $endpointSet.urls } else { @() })